i-winxd/Funkin-Chart-Generator/README.md

 4. Afterwards, the program will close, and a chart will be generated in the same directory as this ``.py`` file.

 ## Requirements
+No requirements needed if you're running the exe file.
 You need the latest version of ``easygui`` and ``mido`` (search up how to install these) to run this if you're using the ``.py`` file.
 You must also be running the latest version of python.